 My number one rule when making a pie, is blind baking.
-I cannot stand a slice of pie, being savory or sweet where the dough is soggy and almost raw on the bottom.
+I cannot stand when a slice of pie, being savory or sweet where the dough is soggy and almost raw on the bottom.

 This pie is by no means diet-friendly, but everything is good in moderation because this is British comfort food at it’s best.
 But it doesn’t stop there; this pie is just a delicious warmed up the next day.
 Just put the leftovers in a 350°F degree oven, uncovered for 20 minutes and this will heat it through and get the crust nice and crispy.

 If you’ve tried this British Steak and Ale pie or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below.
 I love to hear from my readers!
 You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM and PINTEREST to see daily recipe updates.

 - For the pastry:

 - 3 cups all-purpose flour, plus extra for rolling out pastry

 - 1 1/2 cups unsalted butter, 3 sticks cubed and kept cold

 - Small pinch of salt